ping-alive/sonamu/modules/ui/openai.instructions.md

       "type": "relation",
       "with": "RelatedEntity",
       "relationType": "OneToOne",
-      "customJoinClause": "ON example.id = related_entity.example_id",
+      "customJoinClause": "ON example.id = related_entity.example_id", // Optional
       "hasJoinColumn": true,
-      "onUpdate": "CASCADE",
-      "onDelete": "CASCADE",
-      "desc": "Example OneToOne Relation Property",
+      "onUpdate": "CASCADE", // Optional if hasJoinColumn: true "onDelete": "CASCADE", // Optional if hasJoinColumn: true "desc": "Example OneToOne Relation Property",
-      "nullable": true
+      "nullable": true // Optional
     }
     ```

 ## Additional Rules

 ### Entity Rules:

 1. All entities must include `EntityNameOrderBy` and `EntityNameSearchField` enums.
 2. Enums used within an entity should be prefixed with the entity name.
 3. If not specified, return `indexes` as an empty array.
 4. If not specified, return `subsets` with only an "A" key containing an empty array.
 5. Use `relation` type for fields that specify relationships with other entities.
-Name these fields based on the related entity (e.g., "user", "author", "player") rather than using "_id" suffix.
+Name these fields based on the related entity (e.g., "user", "author", "player") rather than using "\_id" suffix.
 6. If not specified, include only "id-desc" in `EntityNameOrderBy`.
 7. If not specified, include only "id" in `EntityNameSearchField`.

 ### Property Rules:

 1. Omit `nullable` if it's false (default value).
 2. Omit `dbDefault` if not needed.
 3. Omit `desc` if it's redundant with the entity name.
 4. Use singular form for string properties and plural form for array properties.

 ### JSON Property Rules:

 1. Use Core Types (Number, Boolean, StringArray, NumberArray, Unknown) when necessary.
 2. Always include an `id` for JSON properties.

 ### Text Property Rules:

 1. `textType` must be one of "text", "mediumtext", or "longtext".

 ### Relation Property Rules:

 1. Use `relation` type for columns used in joins.

 ### Subset Rules:

 1. For properties of the current entity, use the property's `name`.
 2. For relation properties, use `${entity_id}.${prop_name}`.
 3. List subset items in the same order as they appear in `props`.

 ### Index Rules:

 1. Declare indexes as `{ type: "unique" | "index", columns: string[] }`.

 ## Response Format

 When responding to a request:

 1. For "Entity Definition" requests:
    - Output the Sonamu entity definition without markdown formatting.
 2. For "Enum Definition" requests: